 -

-Lunch at Cafe Gan Sipur Jerusalem - Café Gan Sipur mixes great coffee, fresh food, and storybook charm inside beautiful gardens.
-A cozy, family-friendly spot to relax, meet friends, and enjoy nature in the city
+Lunch at Cafe Gan Sipur - Café Gan Sipur, Hebrew for "coffee in the story carden", offers great coffee, fresh food, and storybook charm inside beautiful garden and park settings to encourage play and storytelling among children and adults alike.

 -